-OFFICE OF THE GOVERNOR NEWS RELEASE: KAUKAU 4 KEIKI PARTNERSHIP TO PROVIDE HEALTHY FOODS TO CHILDREN IN RURAL AREAS THIS SUMMERPosted on Jun 3, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR NEWS RELEASE: KAUKAU 4 KEIKI PARTNERSHIP TO PROVIDE HEALTHY FOODS TO CHILDREN IN RURAL AREAS THIS SUMMERPosted on Jun 3, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – A new partnership between the government, private and community partners is working to provide easier access to healthy foods for children living in Hawai‘i’s rural areas.